deoxxa/dissolve/README.md

 This method allows you to "tap" into the parser at an arbitrary point.
 The callback will be called bound to the parser instance, so you can use parser methods on `this`.
-Any additional parser steps you introduce inside the callback will be executed before the steps chained on the `tap` return value.
+Any additional parser steps you introduce inside the callback will be executed before any existing steps that are already scheduled to run after the `tap` call.

 Loop
 ----